 “One of these products is Nutanix Beam, a new SaaS offering that delivers multi-cloud governance.
 This is particularly exciting for the ANZ market given our high rate of cloud adoption,” she said.

-But that’s not everything that’s running through Meara’s mind – she’s also prepping for the annual Nutanix .NEXT On Tour User Conference – held on October 16th – 17that the Four Seasons Hotel in Sydney.
+But that’s not everything that’s running through Meara’s mind – she’s also prepping for the annual Nutanix .NEXT On Tour User Conference – held on March 28-29, 2019 at the Four Seasons Hotel in Sydney.

 “In the last four years, it’s grown from a half-day format to a two-day event, attracting thousands of registrations,” she said.